 One of the reasons I am so passionate about this was I nearly had labiaplasty myself.
 I was in my late 20s and thought my genitals were abnormal as I had one inner labia larger than the other.
 This deeply affected how I felt about myself and my relationships.
 It was only through going on a workshop that I realised that there was nothing wrong with me and knowing I was fine had a huge and positive impact on my life.
 It is partly through this that I became a sex coach as I realised the lack of good sex education affects so many people and creates so many sexual problems.

 For any of you reading this who are concerned about your labia size – large labia and different size labia are totally normal and healthy.
 The medical term for inner lips is ‘labia minora’ and the outer lips is ‘labia majora’.
 These terms are misleading as it infers that the inner lips are always smaller than the outer lips.
 The opposite is true for many women whose inner lips are larger than their outer lips.

-The doctor on Embarrassing Bodies shares on the short video addressing the responses to the programme that women can have labiaplasty through a cosmetic surgeon, if in “pain, discomfort or distress.”
+The doctor on Embarrassing Bodies shares on a short video addressing the responses to the programme that women can have labiaplasty through a cosmetic surgeon, if in “pain, discomfort or distress.”
 In my experience (and I have worked with lots of people of all genders on this issue – into the 100s) 99% of the distress can be resolved through talking through concerns and sex education about the vast diversity of genital shapes and sizes and how their anatomy and arousal works.

 I have had a number of clients who have come to me after labiaplasty and regretted it.
 They didn’t have the support or information to make a different choice and some of them are left with a loss of sensation and pleasure on their labia.
 I have only known one person who said it was the right decision and she was experiencing significant and daily discomfort and had exhausted all other options.